Pilots who train with X-Plane fly safer.

 Get your free report on training to become a better pilot!

-We’d like to send you a free report on how training in a flight simulator can make you a better pilot.
-In addition to this report, we’ll send you 8 emails over the course of the next month.
+We’d like to send you a free email course over the next four weeks to show you how X-Plane can make you a better pilot in the real world.
 These emails are packed with information on features that you, as a pilot, will benefit tremendously from.
 In this course, we’ll show you how you can:

 - shoot approaches to your favorite runways,